We believe that children are our best hope to improve the world

 Initially a K-3 school, each year PCCS expanded to meet the needs of those who wanted a choice for their child’s education.
 In the school’s short history, we have grown significantly in school size as well as within our campus.
 In 2004, based on the increasing demand of parents choosing Prairie Crossing Charter School, the Comstock Building (1st LEED Certified school building in Illinois) was built and ready for students.
 Two years later, PCCS fulfilled its campus growth plan by adding a Gym and the Carson Building.

-Since then, our charter was renewed in 2004 and 2009 by the Illinois State Board of Education and underwent its third renewal in 2014 with the Illinois State Charter School Commission.
+Since then, our charter was renewed in 2004 and 2009 by the Illinois State Board of Education and underwent its third and fourth renewal in 2014 and 2019 with the Illinois State Charter School Commission.
 Today, we remain a premier choice for public education in Lake County.
 We serve up to 432 students in grades starting at Kindergarten through 8th grade.
 Thanks to a strong community of parents, staff and students, PCCS has received numerous awards and recognition throughout our short years.

 All PCCS parents and staff are members of the Parent Staff Organization.
 We foster community and support the school to fulfill the mission and vision of the school.
 We achieve this through communication, coordination of volunteers, school community development and financial means.